 Sophia Casey Blasts Bob Woodward’s Account Of Her Husband

-Woodward said in his forthcoming book, ″Veil: The Secret Wars of the CIA,″ that Casey told him on his sickbed he knew about the diversion of funds obtained from arms sales to the Iranians.
+Woodward claims in his forthcoming book, ″Veil: The Secret Wars of the CIA,″ that Casey told him on his sickbed that he knew about the diversion of funds obtained from arms sales to the Iranians.
 The money went to the Contra rebels seeking to overthrow the leftist Nicaraguan government.

 Mrs. Casey also challenged Woodward’s depiction of her husband as a man who ″found (President) Reagan strange″ and felt that Reagan seemed to be ″lazy and distracted.″

 ″It’s absolute blasphemy.
-My husband loved the president,″ she said, adding that she was outraged when she read Woodward had written that her husband was ″struck by the overall passivity of the president.″
+My husband loved the president,″ she said, adding that she was outraged when she read that Woodward wrote her husband was ″struck by the overall passivity of the president.″

 Casey died May 6 of pneumonia after suffering from brain cancer.